 Major Championships (commonly referred to as Majors) are the ultimate CSGO events.
 Much like Worlds and The International, Majors are celebrated for their immense production value and million-dollar prize pools.
 Moreover, winning a Major is considered the crowning achievement in the CSGO scene, so pro teams pull out all stops to make its presence known at these tournaments.

-How to pick the best esports betting sites?
+How to pick sites for esports betting online?

 Every veteran punter knows how important it is to pick the right bookmakers.
 After all, good esports betting sites can act as a foundation of your gambling strategy, but shady operators can set you up for failure before you even place your first wager.
 The problem is that it can get difficult to separate the former from the latter.
-Don’t fret, though, because out JustGamers experts have already analyzed all the available betting offers to arrive at 3 betting sites that will give you the best value for your money!
+Don’t fret, though, because out JustGamers experts have already analysed all the available operators to help you find your perfect esports betting site!

 Where to find the best Esports Odds